yyou12/yyou12/README.md

 E0628 22:18:22.290137   26212 gce.go:876] error fetching initial token: oauth2: cannot fetch token: 400 Bad Request
 Response: {"error":"invalid_grant","error_description":"Invalid JWT Signature."}
 ```
-You can update the SA by following this [authentication](https://cloud.google.com/docs/authentication/production#cloud-console).
-As follows, or you can raise an issue here.
+You can update the SA by following this [authentication](https://cloud.google.com/docs/authentication/production#cloud-console) as follows, or you can raise an issue here.
 1. Click the [apis](https://console.cloud.google.com/apis/credentials/serviceaccountkey?_ga=2.126026830.216162210.1593398139-2070485991.1569310149&project=openshift-qe&folder&organizationId=54643501348)
 2. From the `Service account` list, select New service account.
 3. In the `Service account` name field, enter a name.
 4. Click `Create`.
 A JSON file that contains your key downloads to your computer.

 ### Running test cases on Azure
-In order to execute case on the cluster built on Azure platform, you have to configure the `AZURE_AUTH_LOCATION` env variable which includes Azure subscriptionId, clientId, and clientSecret etc. You can get the `config/credentials/azure.json` from the private repo: `cucushift-internal`.
+In order to execute case on the cluster built on Azure platform, you have to configure the `AZURE_AUTH_LOCATION` env variable which includes Azure subscriptionId, clientId, and clientSecret etc. You can get the `config/credentials/azure.json` from the private repo `cucushift-internal`.
-Note that: if you cannot get the Azure secret successfully, you can still debug/run your test cases via the **Jenkins job**.
+Note that if you cannot get the Azure secret successfully, you can still debug/run your test cases via the **Jenkins job**.
 ```
 export AZURE_AUTH_LOCATION=<path to azure.json>
 ```

 #### Update the Azure secret
-- Add your ssh key to https://code.engineering.redhat.com/gerrit/#/settings/ssh-keys
+1. Add your ssh key to https://code.engineering.redhat.com/gerrit/#/settings/ssh-keys
-- Clone the repo: ssh://<your-kerberos-id>@code.engineering.redhat.com:22/cucushift-internal, for example,
+2. Clone the repo: ssh://<your-kerberos-id>@code.engineering.redhat.com:22/cucushift-internal, for example,
 ```console
 [root@preserve-olm-env data]# git clone ssh://jiazha@code.engineering.redhat.com:22/cucushift-internal
 Cloning into 'cucushift-internal'...